Korchy/1d_edges_length/README.md

 Add-on functionality
 -
-Selects all vertices on the edge loop which do not fit into the given edge length.
+Selects all vertices on the edge loop which do not fit into the given edge length and gradual (summary) angle.

 Blender version
 -